 While you prep the next step, let your shaped bagels rise for another 10 minutes.
 This isn't a critical step but it will help puff up each bagel creating a fluffy texture.

-Step 11: Add Egg-Wash and Toppings:
+Step 9: Add Egg-Wash and Toppings:

-Step 12: Bake:
+Step 10: Bake:

 Bake until golden brown, about 20-25 minutes and then let it cool for 10 minutes.
-This gluten free bagel recipe is best enjoyed fresh on the day!
+This gluten-free bagel recipe is best enjoyed fresh on the day!

 💡 Recipe Tips For The Best Texture

-⏲️ Meal Prep Tip
+⏲️ Meal Prep This & Storage Tips

-Freezer: For longer storage, place your gluten-free bagels in a freezer-safe bag or container.
-They'll keep well for up to 3 months.
-Label the bag with the date so you can keep track.
+- Freeze for Later – Once cooled, place bagels in a freezer-safe bag and store for up to 3 months.
+Label with the date for easy tracking.

 ❔Recipe FAQ